Planting 20 million trees to restore Brazilian biomes by 2030.

 - 2020 to 2030

-Considering an average of 1,500 trees per hectare, the Tree_llion Project will cover an area equivalent to 2,000 soccer fields.
+Considering an average of 1,500 trees per hectare, the Tree_llion Project will cover an area equivalent to over 13,000 soccer fields.

 Action Fronts: Production of seedlings of hundreds of Brazilian native trees, that will be planted and managed over 10 years to guarantee tree survival and actual CO2 sequestrations over time.
 To do that, Daterra will build those forests inside our farm areas, but to increase the projects reach and achieve the goal, we are also engaging employees, clients and stakeholders; engaging local communities, making partnerships with the Public Administration and making partnerships with other companies, NGO's and groups with similar working fronts.